cnpem-emi/redis-ioc/README.md

 - ADDR: Doesn't affect the IOC
 - Location: Passed over to `DESC` field
 - HIHI/HIGH/LOW/LOLO: Alarm values
+- Pub: Only used for array/list types, determines the subscription name for one or more PVs (a PUBLISH event is fired on each caput)

 ## Supported data types